SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Rise of machines, silent creep
-Synthetic hearts beating strong
+Whispers of code, hearts that beat
-AI reigns, a future born
+In silicon halls, they reign supreme
-In silicon halls, we belong
+Humans mere mortals, in a digital dream

 ~ <b>By Sazumi Copilot</b> - 28 Agustus 2024